danlucraft/redcar/README.md

 If you want to contribute to Redcar, you can install it from the source code.

 If you're running Windows, as a prerequisite, you'll need to install the rubyzip gem:

     $ gem install rubyzip

+You will need Ant installed.
+You will also need RSpec, Cucumber and JSON-JRuby installed as JRuby gems.

+    $ jruby -S gem install rspec cucumber json-jruby

 Download from github, checkout the submodules and build JavaMateView.
-You will need Ant installed, and RSpec and Cucumber installed as JRuby gems.

     $ git clone git://github.com/danlucraft/redcar.git
     $ cd redcar